 Although we have invested significantly in our business to date, we believe that we still have a significant market opportunity ahead of us.
-We intend to continue to make investments to support the growth and expansion of our business, to increase revenue, and to further scale our operations.
+We intend to continue to make investments to support the growth and expansion of our business and to increase revenue.
 We believe there is a significant opportunity to continue our growth.
-We plan to open offices internationally, hire sales and marketing employees in additional countries, and expand our presence in countries where we already operate.
-We expect to incur additional expenses as we expand to support this growth.
-Further, we expect to continue to incur additional general and administrative expenses in connection with our operation as a public company.
 We expect that our cost of revenue and operating expenses will fluctuate over time.